 Teatro Jorge Isaacs, Neoclassical theatre in downtown Cali, Colombia

-The building was designed by architect Luis Felipe Jaspe and opened in 1927, making it an important example of Colombian architecture from that period.
-In 1993 it received recognition as a National Monument of Colombia.
+The building was designed by architect Luis Felipe Jaspe and opened in 1927, during a period of economic growth in Cali.
+In 1993 it was officially recognized as a National Monument of Colombia, which ensures its protection.

 The community of curious travelers